-3. Format USB and try again
+3. Format the USB and try again

 When transitioning from Windows to ChromeOS, users tend to forget that ChromeOS is not as versatile when it comes to many things.
-It’s a rather simple and often limited OS but still more than capable for many tasks.
+It’s a rather simple and often limited OS but still more than capable of many tasks.
 In this case, we’re referring to supported formats and filesystems.

 Ideally, your USB will be formatted in any given variation of FAT format (FAT32, FAT 16, or exFAT).
-The NTFS format is apparently supported but there are reports that NTFS flash drives are not working on some Chromebooks.
+The NTFS format is supported but there are reports that NTFS flash drives are not working on some Chromebooks.

 Therefore, we suggest taking a safe route and formatting your USB drive to FAT32.
 That should make it work.
 You can format your USB drive on any Windows PC by following these steps: